couchbase-examples/couchbase-data-api-serverless-cookbook/aws-lambdas/README.md

 This project demonstrates how to build a serverless API using **AWS Lambda and API Gateway** that interfaces with Couchbase's Data API to manage airport data from the travel-sample dataset.

-**Deployment:** This project uses the **Serverless Framework** for streamlined deployment, providing Infrastructure as Code with individual function packaging for optimal performance.

 Note: The FTS features require:
 1. A Full Text Search index with geo-spatial mapping on hotel documents
 2. The travel-sample dataset with hotel documents in the inventory.hotel collection